ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 <img src="https://cdn.howmuch.net/articles/men-vs-women-comparing-income-by-industry-5134.jpg">

 ## 2.2 Step two: Critique the visualization
+While the visualization is interesting in it's choice of graphic, it is inconvenient to some extent.
+The presence of a scale for various buckets of earning combined with sub-segments in combination with the wages and the industry makes it difficult to efficiently draw timely conclusions.

+In order to critique this visualization, I chose to use the 'Data Visualization Effectiveness Profile'.
+Here, I will evaluate it across seven criteria: Usefulness, Completeness, Perceptability, Truthfulness, Intuitiveness, Aesthetics and Engagement.

 ## 2.3 Step three: Wireframe a solution
 ## 2.4 Step four: Test the solution
 ## 2.5 Step five: Build your solution